Hacker News

 "Code should fit in your head at any level of granularity, whether it is at method/function level, class/module level, components made up of classes, or entire distributed applications".

-11 hours ago by legulere
+4 years ago by legulere

 That's the point where you need refactoring.
 The basic problem is that you cannot look into the future and clearly see what exactly you are going to need (if you are lucky enough to implement something along a specification, you should us that knowledge though!).